sheetdb/slate/source/includes/_multiple_sheets.md

 `DELETE https://sheetdb.io/api/v1/58f61be4dda40/sheet`

 <aside class="notice">
-Tabs requests works only on plans premium and above.
+Tabs requests works only on paid plans premium and above.
 </aside>

 Deletes a sheet (tab) and the content.
 Requires one param: